Mon-Fri: 8am - 4pm

 Shipping & Receiving

 Midwest Perlite expands perlite for a wide range of applications including horticultural, construction, industrial, and filtration.
 We are a family-owned and operated company since 1956.
 Our perlite is use by many commercial growers, agricultural companies, building material manufacturers and filtration industries and more.
 With our strategic location we can easily serve customers in the Midwest and central Canada.

 Raw perlite ore is mined in volcanic areas, crushed, and screened into different sizes before being sent to a perlite expansion furnace.
-The crushed ore is then brought to a temperature (1,500°F-1,700°F) where the glass softens, and the trapped water molecules turn into steam-making the small rock particle “expand” in the same manner that popcorn expands in an air popper.
+The crushed ore is then brought to a temperature (around 1500 degrees F) where the glass softens, and the trapped water molecules turn into steam-making the small rock particle “expand” in the same manner that popcorn expands in an air popper.
 The result is a particle that reveals itself under a microscope as a cluster of tiny, volcanic glass bubbles-both whole and broken.

 The mineral is otherwise unchanged in composition and is added to organic components like peat moss to aerate and proved drainage for resultant soils.

 Midwest Perlite Company, Inc. is not OMRI listed, however, perlite is.